DataDog/dd-asm-samples/README.md

 * username: **john**
 * password: **test**

-And you will have SQLi and LDAPi vulnerabilities available at Datadog (application `dd-asm-samples-insecure-bank`)
+And you will have SQLi and LDAPi vulnerabilities available at Datadog (by default application `dd-asm-samples-insecure-bank`)

 ![Insecure Bank vulnerabilities](https://github.com/DataDog/dd-asm-samples/blob/main/images/insecure-bank-vulnerabilities-1.png?raw=true)